-What drives office design trends when the way we work keeps shifting?
-In 2026, the answers come from real data, long-term patterns, and the spatial implications of hybrid routines.
-Commercial interiors are now being shaped by measured use.
-Explore how these trends reflect the shift in practice, revealing where office design is heading and why it matters.
+What drives office design trends when work patterns keep shifting?
+The way people use offices has changed, and designers are catching up.
+In 2026, the answers come from real data.
+Explore how they reflect the shift in practice, revealing where office design is heading and why it matters.

 1. Human‑Centric Environments